savinovvu/info/info/another/1.courses/1.yodo/1.bash/1.nginx-php-fm/readme.md

-To execute:
+To start docker container:
 ```shell
 make 1-up
 ```

-To include to docker container:
+To go to docker container terminal:
 ```shell
 make 1-in
 ```
-Into docker container terminal:
+To start script into docker container:
 ```shell
 make run
 ```